jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Makes me wonder if some topics are handy as a separate chapter or better grouped into another main topic.
     - [x] Eventually might move to the Objects chapter, but will keep it in its own folder for now.
 - [x] "This"
     - [x] I think I already had a place in mind for that, to move this article to a different main topic.
-I think tso Commands, but I think I put that down in the planning doc Circle Language Spec Product List.
+I think tso Commands, but I think I put that down in the planning doc Encircle Language Spec Product List.
-    - [x] Circle Language Spec Product List says that it should belong in the Commands chapter.
+    - [x] Encircle Language Spec Product List says that it should belong in the Commands chapter.
 - [x] "Redirection"
-    - [x] Circle Language Spec Product List does not seem to assign a specific existing Chapter to it.
+    - [x] Encircle Language Spec Product List does not seem to assign a specific existing Chapter to it.
 It says 'ref-ness'?
 Maybe that pointer to pointer situations might all be put in a separate chapter, this might also belong there?
     - [x] It talks about 'target symbols'.
     - [x] There are several target symbol topics in e.g. the chapters Objects, Classes and Interfaces.
     - [x] Maybe that can all go to a chapter about ref-ness, or whatever generic term I might find for it.